Acceptance in Contract Act

 2. Acceptance should be absolute and unqualified.

-For a valid acceptance it is also essential that acceptance should be absolute & unqualified.
-When the acceptance includes the negotiations or in other words the acceptor does not accept the whole condition of offer and he makes another condition on it then it becomes a counter offer.
+For a valid acceptance, it is also essential that acceptance should be absolute and unqualified.
+When the acceptance includes the negotiations, or in other words, the acceptor does not accept the whole condition of the offer, and he makes another condition on it, then it becomes a counter-offer.

-Section 7 of the Act provides that in order to convert a proposal into a promise, the acceptance must be absolute and unqualified.
+Section 7 of Contract Act provides that to convert a proposal into a promise, the acceptance must be absolute and unqualified.

 4. Acceptance should be made while the offer is still subsisting.

-5. No need of acceptance in general offer.
+5. No need for acceptance in general offer.
 Only performance is enough.

 6. Acceptance must be express or implied.

-A counter offer puts an end to the original offer and cannot be revived by subsequent acceptance unless renewed.
+An Acceptance With Variation Is No Acceptance, But Simply A Counter-Offer: A counter-offer puts an end to the original offer and cannot be revived by subsequent acceptance unless renewed.